karlseguin/http.zig/readme.md

 # Installation
 This library supports native Zig module (introduced in 0.11).
 Add a "httpz" dependency to your `build.zig.zon`.

+# Why not std.http.Server
+`std.http.Server` is really slow.
+Exactly how slow depends on what you're doing and how you're testing, but we're talking in the orders of magnitude.

 ## Branches (scaling, robustness and windows)
 Until async support is re-added to Zig, 2 versions of this project are being maintained: the `master` branch and the `blocking` branch.
 Except for very small API changes and a few different configuration options, the differences between the two branches are internal.